zhangyiqing1001/SharePoint-Document-Viewer/README.md

 Once you have met the prerequisites above in addition to the Dependencies & Requirements, complete the steps below:

-1. Install the PCC WOPI Client
+1. Install PCC WOPI Client
 ------------------------------

 **Notes:**

-   -  If you have already installed **PccWopiClient-2.1.msi**, you must uninstall it before re-installing it.
-   -  OWA and PCC WOPI Client must both be on the same port (80 or 443) (http or https) because there's only 1 WOPI zone.
+   -  Office Web Apps and PCC WOPI Client must be installed on the same port (80 or 443) (http or https).

 To install the PCC WOPI Client:

-1. Copy **PccWopiClient-2.1.msi** to PCC WOPI Client server
+1. Copy **PccWopiClient.msi** to PCC WOPI Client server
-2. Run **PccWopiClient-2.1.msi**
+2. Run **PccWopiClient.msi**
+3. Select either HTTP or SSL protocol to install PCC WOPI Client.
+This will configure PCC WOPI Client to run on port 80 or 443 respectively.
-3. Enter IIS host name and service account for the PCC-WOPI IIS site
+4. Enter IIS host name and service account for the PCC-WOPI IIS site

 The install adds an entry to **Programs and Features** with the current version and build number.